 - The buyer agrees to pay the lender the amount specified on the new mortgage (the mortgage note), and pledges the house as collateral (the mortgage).

 - The lender provides the mortgage amount specified (“funds the closing”) to pay the seller.

 - The seller signs papers that pay off all existing loans and encumbrances, thus clearing title.
 Seller signs a deed that gives the buyer title to the property.

-These things all happen virtually simultaneously (unless the seller has pre-signed due to time constraints or geographical limitations), along with various adjustments including prorating of property taxes, state mortgage and deed taxes, title company and lender charges, real estate broker commissions and fees—all spelled out on the HUD-1, a federal form that is a comprehensive accounting of all monies collected and disbursed at closing.
-You should have had a chance to look at the HUD the day before closing, but delay in preparation by the title company (often due to lender delays) sometimes prevents the early look we’d all like to have.
+These things all happen virtually simultaneously (unless the seller has pre-signed due to time constraints or geographical limitations), along with various adjustments including prorating of property taxes, state mortgage and deed taxes, title company and lender charges, real estate broker commissions and fees—all spelled out on the ALTA Seller's Settlement Statement, a federal form that is a comprehensive accounting of all monies collected and disbursed at closing.
+You should have had a chance to look at the ALTA the day before closing, but delay in preparation by the title company (often due to lender delays) sometimes prevents the early look we’d all like to have.
 So buyers, sellers, their agents and the loan officer (if present at the closing) should be prepared to check carefully at the closing table for anything that seems out of place, or missing.
 Such occurrences are very rare, however, and usually easily fixed.

 The atmosphere at a typical closing is often surprisingly relaxed, given the enormity and complexity of a real estate transaction.
 Credit should go to the title company closers, who, seemingly without exception, handle their complicated jobs with pleasant efficiency.
 Buyers and sellers who haven’t already met get a chance to talk and learn about one another across the table as the property is smoothly transferred.